pablostefan/regex_pattern_text_field/README.md

 The `MyApp` widget is the root widget of the application and sets the `HomePage` as the home screen of the app.

 Please note that you will need to import the necessary packages and ensure that the `regex_pattern_text_field` package is added to your `pubspec.yaml` file for this code to work correctly.

+Here's the code with additional comments to provide more clarity: